Vine Ripe Nutrition Logo

 10. Fermented Foods

-Fermented foods like tempeh, soy sauce, miso, sauerkraut, pickles, olives, ect has a savory flavor that many of us love!
-These Plant Protein Bowls are full of savory, umami flavor and there are many more recipes on the blog with tofu and tempeh.
+Fermented foods like tempeh, soy sauce, miso, sauerkraut, pickles, olives, etc have a savory flavor that many of us love!
+These Plant Protein Bowls are full of tasty, umami flavor, and many more recipes are on the blog for tofu and tempeh.

 onion